blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ### What You Actually Get
 - Tracking of learning anywhere: mobile, VR, in-person, simulations, etc.
 - Storage of learning records in a Learning Record Store (LRS)
-- Custom verbs like “watched”, “repaired”, “mentored”, etc.
+- Custom action verbs like “watched”, “repaired”, “mentored”, etc.
 - Decoupling of content from the LMS
 - Extensibility for bespoke tracking needs